 The Housing Sector in 2025 – what will it look like and how do we get there?

-At the Housing Quality Network 2020n annual conference, Practical Futurist Andrew Grill delivered the opening keynote titled: “The Housing Sector in 2025 – what will it look like and how do we get there?”
+At the Housing Quality Network 2020n annual conference, Pragmatic Futurist Andrew Grill delivered the opening keynote titled: “The Housing Sector in 2025 – what will it look like and how do we get there?”

 Just as we expect great customer service when we deal with multiple suppliers in our personal and commercial lives, so do our tenants and residents.
 As an industry we need to put the needs of the customer at the heart of everything we do and be responsive to their needs through the most appropriate channel.